ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 2. The images are pushed to {{site.data.keyword.registryshort_notm}} in Dallas and London.
 3. The application is deployed to Kubernetes clusters in both locations.
 4. End-users access the application.
-5. Cloud Internet Services is configured to intercept requests to the application and to distribute the load across the clusters.
+5. {{site.data.keyword.cis_full_notm}} is configured to intercept requests to the application and to distribute the load across the clusters.
 In addition, DDoS Protection and Web Application Firewall are enabled to protect the application from common threats.
 Optionally assets like images, CSS files are cached.

 ## Before you begin
 {: #prereqs}

-* Cloud Internet Services requires you to own a custom domain so you can configure the DNS for this domain to point to Cloud Internet Services name servers.
+* {{site.data.keyword.cis_full_notm}} requires you to own a custom domain so you can configure the DNS for this domain to point to {{site.data.keyword.cis_full_notm}} name servers.
 * [Install Git](https://git-scm.com/).
 * [Install {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli?topic=cloud-cli-install-ibmcloud-cli).
 * [IBM Cloud Developer Tools](https://github.com/IBM-Cloud/ibm-cloud-developer-tools) - Script to install docker, kubectl, helm, ibmcloud cli and required plug-ins.